Scenario Based Learning in Financial Literacy

 -

-Mimicking real work decision interaction modeling
+Mimicking real work decision in an interactive module

 -

-Fully developing personas grounded in real client experiences and coaching challenges
+Developing personas grounded in real client experiences and coaching challenges

 -